 should capitalize on the contribution

-that single people can make to the ministry, instead of discouraging them
+that single people can make, instead of discouraging their faith by treating

 people control the Church, so that settles that.
 Another deception about